13 Strange Reasons Why Dogs Lick Each Other’s Eyes

 Why Does My Dog Lick Other Dogs’ Ears?

-There are multiple explanations why your dog licks other dogs’ ears.
 It could be a show of affection and bonding, an attention-seeking behavior, or even part of their greeting ritual.
 Dogs also groom each other’s ears because they like the taste of ear wax.

 Why Does My Dog Lick Other Dogs’ Mouths?